2025–26 Wycombe Wanderers F.C. season

-The 2025–26 season is the 139th season in the history of Wycombe Wanderers Football Club and their fifth consecutive season in League One.
+The 2025–26 season was the 139th season in the history of Wycombe Wanderers Football Club and their fifth consecutive season in League One.
 In addition to the domestic league, the club would also participate in the FA Cup, the EFL Cup, the EFL Trophy.

 Wycombe Wanderers' academy is set to return for the first time since 2011–12 as they are set to compete in the EFL Youth Alliance South, FA Youth Cup and the Berks & Bucks FA Senior Cup.

 Managerial changes

 On 18 September, Mike Dodds was relieved from his duties as Head Coach after 31 games in charge and a 29.03% win ratio.
 On the same day, Michael Duff was appointed as the new Head Coach.